 Faith Time is a discussion group for our younger students (2nd grade – 6th grade) and connects them with the clergy as they learn the basics of our faith and religious traditions.

 Saint Sophia Oratorical Club

-The Cathedral’s teenagers are invited to join the Saint Sophia Oratorical Club to learn about speech writing and to prepare speeches for the annual Saint John Chrysostom Oratorical Festival.
-Open to all teenagers from 7th – 12th grade, the group will meet monthly to develop speeches, learn about what makes a powerful presentation and to critically evaluate their own opinions and the church’s stance on timely topics.
-The Saint Sophia team will compete against Sunday School students from across the archdiocese during three rounds of competition: our district level competition in D.C. in March, a regional level in New York or Connecticut in May and the final archdiocese level at rotating locations nationwide in June.
+The Cathedral’s teenagers are invited to join the Saint Sophia Oratorical Club to learn about speech writing, poem concocting and essay construction for the annual Saint John Chrysostom Oratorical Festival.
+Open to all teenagers from 7th – 12th grade, the group meets monthly to develop speeches/essay/poems, learn about what makes a powerful presentation (either written or oral), and to critically evaluate their own opinions and the church’s stance on timely topics.
+The Saint Sophia team will compete against Sunday School students from across the Archdiocese during three rounds of competition: our district level competition in D.C. in March, a regional level in New York or Connecticut in May and the final Archdiocese level at rotating locations nationwide in June.